anatoly-rozhkov/anatoly-rozhkov-demo-2/README.md

 like 80% of the time.

 Just for you to make sure I'm aware of the limitations:
-- I really wanted to set alembic for efficient DB migrations, but I've spent to much time on the mock db, so I decided to skip it.
+- I really wanted to set alembic for efficient DB migrations, but I've spent too much time on the mock db, so I decided to skip it.
 Hope you will let it slide this time (I haven't brought you croissants for no reason you know)
 - When deleting an event, effects on bets are not handled.
 I know, I know.